waikato-datamining/djl-arff/README.md

 and which as features (i.e., input variables).
 It is also possible to specify columns to ignore.

-Works with DJL version 0.8.0 and later.
+Works with DJL version 0.21.0 and later.

 ## Usage

-Here is an example of how to load an ARFF dataset:
+Below is an example of how to load the UCI datatset iris, using the last column as class attribute and only features that match `petal.*`:

 ```java
 import nz.ac.waikato.cms.adams.djl.dataset.ArffDataset;